actoron/jadex/docs/tutorials/ac/05 Provided Services.md

 - Add a method *getUserProfile()* with no in parameters and *IFuture&lt;UserProfileD3&gt;* as return value.
 - Create a new Java class file *UserProfileD3* and add fields as well as public getter and setter methods for *String name*, *int age*, *boolean gender*, and *String description*.
 - Add an emtpy constructor and a field based constructor with all fields to the *UserProfileD3* class.
-- Override the *toString()* method and return a descriptive representation of the profile using its attributes.Â Â
+- Override the *toString()* method and return a descriptive representation of the profile using its attributes.

 ## Defining the chat service implementation

 - Create a Java class file called *ChatServiceD3.java*, let it inherit from *ChatServiceD2* and implement the new *IExtendedChatService*.
 - Add a field of type *UserProfileD3* with name *profile* and assign it a random generated user profile already as part of the variable declaration.
 (Hint: you could e.g. use a statically created list of predefined user profiles from which you select an entry using Math.random()\*num\_of\_profiles).
 - Implement the *getUserProfile()* method by returning *new Future&lt;UserProfileD3&gt;(profile)*, i.e. a future with the user profile.
-- Override the *createGui()* method and return a new gui version using *new ChatGuiD3(agent)*.Â
+- Override the *createGui()* method and return a new gui version using *new ChatGuiD3(agent)*.

 ## Defining the chat user interface